Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 Select `Typical (recommended)` and click `Next`.

-Select `Installer disc image file (iso):`, supply the path to where you saved the ISO you created earlier, and then click `Next`
+Select `Installer disc image file (iso):`, supply the path to where you saved the ISO you created earlier, and then click `Next`.

 Now you can name your VM whatever you would like, just make sure to give your VM a unique name because you may want to add more "Windows 10 VM" to your lab.
 When you are done click `Next`.